-Ian Borders is in his sixth season with the Auburn men’s basketball program and was promoted to Director of Scouting and Recruiting on Aug.
-2, 2023.
+Ian Borders is in his eighth season with the Auburn men’s basketball program and is in his first season as an assistant coach.
+Prior to being promoted to a coaching position in the summer of 2025, Borders served as Director of Scouting and Recruiting for seven seasons.

 During the 2021-22 season, Auburn won the Southeastern Conference regular-season title, reached the NCAA Tournament, earned the program’s first-ever No. 1 national ranking and recorded the third-most wins in school history with a 28-6 overall record.